Caroline Crouch: Greek pilot guilty of murdering British wife and strangling dog

 More than a month after his wife’s death, Anagnostopoulos was arrested after attending a memorial service for her near her family home on the Aegean Sea island of Alonissos.
 He was witnessed embracing Crouch’s mother before being led away.

-Last week, the pilot told the court he had “no excuses” for killing his wife as he begged for forgiveness, the Daily Mail reported.
+Last week, the pilot reportedly told the court he had “no excuses” for killing his wife as he begged for forgiveness.

-Anagnostopoulos reportedly told the trial in Athens he would recount “exactly what happened in every detail and honestly.
-It will not be an excuse, I am not trying to rationalise anything from that day.”
+Anagnostopoulos was said to have told the trial in Athens he would recount “exactly what happened in every detail and honestly.
+It will not be an excuse, I am not trying to rationalise anything from that day”.

 He added: “There are no excuses for what happened a year ago.
 Not to myself, not to anyone.
 What was lost a year ago is irreplaceable.